bloominstituteoftechnology/react-bubbles/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  * A token is used for verification, such as loggin in and verifying you are a user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  *  Using authentication tools for users, making private routes, up to date software, make sure yout data is backed up frequently, using tokens.

 - [ ] Describe how web servers work.

+  * Web servers are used to store web information of a wide variety, they are essentially the life blood of the internet.
+They process network requests, store website information,  they uses HTTP and other protocols to respond to client requests.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  * CRUD or Create Read Update Destroy looks something like this when mapped with HTTP - PUT/POST is equivelent to create, GET to READ, POST/PUT to update,  and destroy = destroy

 ## Project Set Up